-Life insurance is a way of ensuring that people dear to you can receive appropriate benefits in terms of tax-free lump sum payment in the event of your demise and allow your family to maintain their standard of living.
+Life insurance is a way of ensuring that people dear to you can receive appropriate benefits in terms of tax-free lump sum payments in the event of your demise and allow your family to maintain their standard of living.

 The basic type of life insurance available is Term & Permanent Life insurance.
-Although these types of life insurances vary based on the benefits they offer, they have a single thing in common, which is to provide a Death Benefit.
+Although these types of life insurance vary based on the benefits they offer, they have a single thing in common, which is to provide a Death Benefit.

 Let’s start by explaining what the word “Term” in this context means.
 “Term” basically refers to the specific period for which the insurance is covered.
 The term life insurance usually runs for a period of 10, 20, and 30 years.

-This type of insurance expires after a specified period.
+Level term insurance expires after a specified period.
 During this timeframe, the premiums are typically fixed and will not increase.
 However, if the person is still alive after such a period, you can continue with the insurance policy but at a higher premium.

 Many physicians look at some of these permanent life insurance coverages as an additional avenue to invest dollars on a tax advantaged basis.

 The insurance also offers annual dividend payments which can act similarly to an investment account but is uncorrelated to the returns of the market.
-Whole Life Insurance on average will outperform the returns on other fixed assets like CDs, money markets and U.S. Treasuries.
+Whole Life Insurance on average will outperform the returns on other fixed assets like CDs, money markets, and U.S. Treasuries.

-Similarly, to other permanent types of life insurance this provides a death benefit for life.
+Similarly, to other permanent types of life insurance, this provides a death benefit for life.
 Indexed Universal Life offers a cash value component that is based on market returns.
-This life insurance can be invested in one of multiple indexes such as, S&P 500, Russell 2000, and a blend of other indexes.
+This life insurance can be invested in one of the multiple indexes such as the S&P 500, Russell 2000, and a blend of other indexes.

-Think of this insurance as a permanent term insurance.
+Think of this insurance as permanent term insurance.
 You can choose to be covered from ages 85 to 120.
 This type of insurance is the least expensive compared to the other permanent insurances.
-The account is strictly for death benefit and has no cash value.
+The account is strictly for the death benefit and has no cash value.
 Many individuals primarily use this insurance for estate planning.